India is a member of the Hague Convention of 1961 and the FCDO Apostille only should suffice for documents to be used in India.

-The IHC shall attest commercial documents ONLY if the company in question is incorporated in the UK and if these documents are required by the instructing party in India to be attested by the High Commission.
+The IHC shall attest commercial documents ONLY if the company in question is incorporated in the UK and if these documents are required by the requesting party in India to be attested by the High Commission.

 Method of payment: card or cash only